From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.”

 “What story, pray tell?”

-“Beautiful Asian woman moves in, yet you claim nothing’s going on; now all of a sudden, you’re drinking green tea, the evidence is pretty obvious.”
+“Beautiful Asian woman moves in, yet you claim nothing’s going on.
+Now all of a sudden, you’re drinking green tea.
+The evidence is obvious.”

 “If it quacks like a duck,” Anna states as flatly as a hanging judge at pretrial sentencing.

-“Here we are folks,” the waiter interrupts, “one coffee, cream and sugar.”
+“Here we are folks,” the waiter interrupts.
+“One coffee, cream and sugar.”
 He sets Anna’s mug on the table.
 “And one green tea.”
-He tentatively places Darwin’s empty mug on the table; certain it will be rejected once this folly is exposed.
+He tentatively places Darwin’s empty mug on the table, certain it will be rejected once this folly is exposed.
 When no objection is raised, he proceeds to set the tea pot down followed by a plate with a strainer on it.
-“You know how this works?” he asks.
+“You know how this works?”

-“Oh score,” the waiter contributes without concern for his diminishing tip.
-His smirk quickly fades though once he sees Darwin and Anna’s collective glare and realizes he’s become an unwelcome interloper in a private conflict.
-Without saying a word or making a gesture, the waiter abruptly twirls around and retreats to the kitchen to provide updated intel on what’s quickly becoming the kind of epic café saga the chef lives for.
+Without concern for his diminishing tip, the waiter contributes.
+“Oh score.”
+His smirk quickly fades once he sees Darwin and Anna’s collective glare and realizes he’s become an unwelcome interloper in a private conflict.
+Without saying a word or making a gesture, he abruptly twirls around and retreats to the kitchen to provide updated intel on what’s quickly becoming the kind of epic café saga the chef lives for.

 Anna patiently watches Darwin drain the contents of his tea pot through the strainer and into his mug, allowing her anger to percolate.
 He squirts honey in next with one hand while stirring the tea with practiced fluidity causing Anna’s anger to boil over.
 “You got an awful lot of explaining to do.”

 Darwin tries his tea while deciding how much he needs to temper his response.
-“I’ve said all I’m going to say on the matter,” he calmly states, “you either trust me or you don’t, it’s that simple.”
+“I’ve said all I’m going to say on the matter, you either trust me or you don’t, it’s that simple.”

-“The jury’s still deliberating,” Anna quickly volley’s back, “but I assure you, there’ll be no mistrials in this matter.”
+“The jury’s still out,” Anna volley’s back.
+“But I assure you, there’ll be no mistrials in this matter.”

 #

-It’s a relatively calm afternoon at Casa del Darwin, even Murphy, who never gives up chasing squirrels, gophers, or anything that moves on all fours, has decided it’s better to siesta on cool courtyard flagstone than practice other, more productive, pursuits.
-Darwin’s been busy in the command center since getting back from town trying to reboot a server that went down during last night’s thunderstorm.
-Current thinking is the outage was caused by an electrical surge from a bolt of lightning striking the stainless-steel rod he erected in the middle of his solar panel field.
-He installed the lightening rod believing it would prevent solar panels being struck and assumed that as intense energy dissipates into the ground it wouldn’t affect subterranean electronics.
-He apparently miscalculated the extent command center walls with their rebar-reinforcement and the roof with its metal cover and metal trusses would act as a Faraday Cage protecting internal devices.
-Getting servers knocked out is clearly troublesome but making such an enormous engineering miscalculation is unpardonable, as is having to now rethink surge protection counter measures, all of which has Darwin in a foul mood and the last thing he needs to deal with is spill-over from this morning.
+It’s a relatively calm afternoon at Casa del Darwin.
+Even Murphy, who never tires of chasing squirrels, gophers, or anything that moves, has decided it’s better to siesta on cool courtyard flagstone than practice more productive pursuits.
+Darwin’s been busy in the command center since getting back from town trying to reboot a server that went down during last night’s intense high-desert storm.
+Current consensus is the outage was caused by an electrical surge from a bolt of lightning striking the stainless-steel rod Darwin erected in the middle of his solar farm.
+He installed the rod to prevent solar panels being struck by lightning and assumed that as intense energy dissipates into the ground it wouldn’t affect subterranean electronics.
+He apparently miscalculated the extent command center walls with their reinforced rebar and the roof with its metal cover and metal trusses would act as a Faraday Cage protecting internal devices.
+Getting servers knocked out by lightning is troublesome.
+Making such an enormous engineering miscalculation is, however, unpardonable.
+As is now having to rethink surge protection counter measures, all of which has Darwin in a foul mood.
+The last thing he needs to deal with is spill-over from this morning.

 “Why would you invite her?”
 Tien demands to know as she watches Darwin work.
 “We agreed on minimal outside contact.”

-Darwin pokes his head around the server rack.
-“That applies to you and rest of the crew, you more than anyone would draw unnecessary attention.”
+Darwin pokes his head around the blown-out server rack.
+“That applies to you and rest of the crew.
+You more than anyone would draw unnecessary attention.”

-Darwin smiles as a measure meant to meter his response.
+Darwin smiles.
 “I was gonna go with, too pretty not to stand out.”
 He immediately returns to work but just as quickly stops.
 “You’re seen in town once; you’re a transit tourist.
 In town twice you’re a resident artist or trust-funder every eligible man wants to know better and every woman won’t stop gossiping about.
-Me on the other hand, I live here, nobody cares two licks about my comings and goings and no one’s gonna be gossiping about me; if anything, folks go out of their way to avoid me.”
+I live here, nobody cares two licks about my comings and goings and no one’s gonna be gossiping about me.
+If anything, folks go out of their way to avoid me.”

-“Except for Anna who suddenly seems to care an awful lot about your comings and goings.”
+“Except for this Anna woman who suddenly seems to care an awful lot about your comings and goings.”
 Tien pauses to channel her anger.
-“But thanks, I guess, for the complement, backhanded as it may have been, no woman ever tires of hearing she’s pretty.”
+“But thanks, I guess, for the complement, backhanded as it may have been.
+No woman ever tires of hearing she’s pretty.”

-“Wouldn’t say it if it wasn’t true,” Darwin says as he comes around the server rack to more closely examine his miscalculated surge protector.
-“Just so we’re clear, (a) I didn’t so much invite her as she demanded to come, and (b) you have a lot to learn about the way things work in Northern New Mexico; you show up in Taos, and trust me, before you’re finished picking your way through the limited Asian isle at the health food store, every valley resident’s got a theory about why you’re here, and not the kind that beings with, “they’re old college colleagues catching up as she passes through town.”
+Darwin comes around the server rack to more closely examine his miscalculated surge protector.
+“Wouldn’t say it if it wasn’t true.”
+He tinkers with a tester before setting it down.
+“Just so we’re clear, (a) I didn’t invite her, she demanded to come, and (b), you have a lot to learn about the way things work in Northern New Mexico.
+You show up in Taos, and trust me, before you’re finished picking your way through the Asian isle at the health food store, every valley resident has got a theory about why you’re here, and not the kind that beings with, “they’re old colleagues catching up as she passes through town.”

-“I haven’t ever even been to town, not once since the first time when I had to ask for directions, and why didn’t you mention the health food store has an Asian section?”
+“I haven’t ever even been to town, not since the first night on my way to see you.
+And why didn’t you mention the health food store has an Asian isle?”

 “Cause we’d be eating Dim Sum every night.”